Ivan Fyodorovich Shponka and His Aunt: Adaptations

 In April 2002, the BBC Radio 4 comedy series Three Ivans, Two Aunts and an Overcoat broadcast an adaptation of the story starring Griff Rhys Jones as Ivan.
 This version ends with Ivan fleeing back to Siberia and trying to re-enlist, only to be turned down by his former commanding officer and having to face the horrible possibility of going back to his aunt and possible wife-to-be.

+The Mariinsky Theatre commissioned Anastasiya Bespalova in 2009 to compose the opera Shponka and His Aunt.